 - Local DOTs, regional transportation districts, and "super-regionals" (ex.
-Chicago tollway, Florida tollway, NJ Turnpike, etc.) have the autonomy and dexterity to be early adopters of new technologies. - While not yet widespread, Environmental Product Declarations (EPDs) are growing in use and commonality, with several states now requiring them. - LCAs or EPDs are beginning to be gateways to bidding (i.e. a box to be checked) and will likely evolve to become determinants in bid selection (i.e. your performance demonstrated on the LCA/EPD will factor into bid decisions, similar to cost).
-The movement on this topic in 2021 was reported to be greater than movement over the past five years combined. - There has been movement towards developing a framework for a LEED-type system for infrastructure.
+Chicago tollway, Florida tollway, NJ Turnpike, etc.) have the autonomy and dexterity to be early adopters of new technologies. - While not yet widespread, Environmental Product Declarations (EPDs) are growing in use and commonality, with several states now requiring them. - LCAs and EPDs are beginning to be gateways to bidding (i.e.. a box to be checked) and will likely evolve to become determinants in bid selection (i.e.. your performance demonstrated on the LCA/EPD will factor into bid decisions, similar to cost).
+The frequency of this was reported to be greater in 2021 than over the previous five years combined. - There has been movement towards developing a framework for a LEED-type system for infrastructure.
 Greenroads and ENVISION were mentioned as ones to watch. - The Federal Aviation Administration is working with the asphalt industry to accelerate longitudinal joint solutions.